liuyao12/ConvNets-PDE-perspective/README.md

 	64 --(3x3, groups=64) --> 64x4 --(1x1)--> 64

 block is a lot like the Bottleneck block in ResNet.
-(I don't have a good intuition with the placement of the extra 1x1.)
+(I don't have a good intuition with the placement of the other 1x1.)

 What I'm saying is that the perspective of PDE can get you quite a lot of the design of the modern ConvNets — consisting almost entirely of 3x3 and 1x1, with skip connections — more naturally and more directly.
 Moreover, it suggests other ways of tweaking the architecture: